spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/10-function-composition.md

 stream deploy helloComposed --properties "app.http-transformer.spring.cloud.stream.function.definition=concat|upper"

 ```

-[//]: # 'TODO why not specify function.definition in the stream definition?'

 The preceding deployment composes the `concat` and `upper` function beans into the `http` source application.